ghost-goblin/CySA/part1.md

 + The process of investigating, collecting, analysing, and diseminating threat sources to provide data about the external threat landscape
   - Narrative report
   - Data Feeds

+## CISP
++ A not-for-profit group set  up to share sector specific threat intelligence and security best practices amongst its members